 \subsection{Compactification}

 \begin{summary} We recall the standard notions of Stiefel and Grassmann bundles.
-Then we show that every faithful action of a short exact sequence on a complex vector bundle induces one on these bundles in a natural way.
+Then we show that every faithful action of a short exact sequence on a complex vector bundle induce actions on these bundles in a natural way.
 While the total space of a complex vector bundle is typically not compact, that of the Stiefel and Grassmann bundles are.
-Hence this section gives a way to obtain an action on a compact space from one one a non-compact one. \end{summary}
+Hence this section gives a way to obtain an action on a compact space from one on a non-compact space. \end{summary}